bitfocus/companion-module-dolby-cinemaprocessor/HELP.md

 ## Dolby Digital Cinema Processor

-This module will allow you to control a Dolby Digital Cinema Processor, specifically the CP650.
+This module will allow you to control a Dolby Digital Cinema Processor, specifically the CP650 and CP950.

 ### Configuration
 * Enter the IP address of the device in the configuration settings.
-* The device will use TCP port 61412.
+* The device will use TCP port 61412 (CP650 model) or port 61408 (CP950 model).

 **Available actions:**
 * Increase Fader Level 1 Point and Stop